How Diversity Serves Good Governance

 - Invest in companies that do things that some people do not like, for certain

-- Business judgment allows Blackrock to support companies that trade-offs between short-term profits and long-term sustainability, profitability, etc., if that is the best judgement of the company.
+- Business judgment allows Blackrock to support companies that trade-offs between short-term profits and long-term sustainability, profitability, etc., if that is the best judgment of the company.
 That’s the way this works!

 - Will vote against management if that is the right thing to do, but also expect firms to push back if BR is making a mistake about long-termism